Doctor of Philosophy Program

 I don’t have a master’s degree.
 Can I still work clinically if I complete a PhD?

 Students wishing to fulfill ASHA’s requirements for clinical certification should also apply to the Core or Medical Speech-Language Pathology master’s degree or to the Doctor of Audiology degree program, as applicable.
 This ensures that they will complete all of ASHAs Knowledge and Skills requirements and have clinical spots reserved for them.
-A student who wishes to obtain clinical certification and a PhD degree should contact the Graduate Program Coordinator for additional information.
+A student who wishes to obtain clinical certification and a PhD degree should contact the Graduate Program Advisor for additional information.

 How many students are in the Speech and Hearing Sciences PhD program?